noahehall/theBookOfNoah/0current/appdev/frontend/figma.md

 - instances: any changes to the main component are reflected in instances
   - some changes to the instance are specific to the instance
   - select an instance and a `go to main component` icon appears in the big menu
+- components can be part of components

 ### libraries

 - collections of components and styles that must be enabled per file in the assets panel
 - can be created and shared across files and projects
 - search figma.com/community

+### prototypes

+- define pathways and explore interactions within a file by creating a page for prototypes
+  - you generally want a page called prototype that contains instances of other frames
+  - you then create connections between frames on this page
+    - hotspot: the thing thats interacted with, e.g. a button
+      - if its nested within a layer, just keep double clicking the frame until its selected
+      - you can drag an arrow to another frame
+      - or click the add connection icon that appears on hover and drag it to a destination
+    - destination: where the user is taken, e.g. a menu
+    - interaction animations: what happens upon clicking a hotspot
+      - smart animate enables you to swipe right e.g. to a reveal a menu
+  - if any connections are created, you have to create all the connections for presentation view
+    - else only the frames with connections will be presentable
+- prototype tab: options for the presentation view, e.g. selecting a device frame
+  - device frames
+  - overflow scrolling behavior
+    - this is relavent when components in a design extend beyond the frame their in
+  - interactions: triggers (tap, click, hover, e.g), actions and destinations

 ### pages